renesas/ra-fsp-examples/example_projects/ek_ra4m2/usb_pvnd/usb_pvnd_ek_ra4m2_ep/readme.txt

 	Connect jumper J17 pins
 	Connect the micro USB end of the micro USB device cable to micro-AB USB Full Speed port (J6) of the board.
 	Connect the other end of this cable through OTG Cable to Board 2.

-1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
-   RTT Block address for hex file committed in repository are as follows:
-   a. e2studio: 0x20007088
-   b.
-Keil: Not Available
-   c.
-IAR: Not Available

-2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).